-The Parent Program at DC Bilingual Public Charter School is held on Saturdays to accommodate working parents and adults who wish to improve their English language ability.
+The Parent Program at CHEC is held on Saturdays to accommodate working parents and adults who wish to improve their English language ability.
 The Saturday class is divided into varying English language abilities, and tailored to allow for as much individual attention as possible, including support for participants interested in taking the citizenship test.
 Parents are encouraged to bring their children for the youth enrichment component.

 The on-campus program is open to Georgetown University employees and members of the community who wish to improve their English language skills.
 Classes are offered throughout the day and later evening hours to enable increased accessibility for adults working non-traditional hours.